Undergraduate Regulations and Procedures

 Areas of Concentration and Minor Courses of Study

 Areas of concentration give students specialized preparation in a degree program.
 Minor courses of study are coherent academic programs designed to satisfy students’ personal interests and to meet their professional needs.
 Students may consult with their program coordinators if assistance is needed in choosing areas of concentration or minors.
 Once a decision is reached, students who wish to declare an area of concentration or minor should contact the Office of the Registrar.
-Some minor courses of study are not open to students pursuing particular degree programs.
+Some minor courses of study are not eligible to students pursuing particular degree programs.
 A minor must be in a discipline outside the student’s major field of study.

 The student becomes subject to the requirements of the minor as stated in the catalog in effect at the time of matriculation or the current catalog in effect at the time the minor is declared.
 The department/program chair responsible for a particular minor determines how students fulfill deficits in credits for a minor and certifies that students are qualified to receive the minor.